 Description of planning and development activities

-The PI will describe in a paragraph or two the objectives of the planning and development activities including:
+The PI will submit a request, in a paragraph or two, the objectives of the planning and development activities including:

 - the planned participants

 - the planned design of the study, and

 - the potential benefits and/or risks participants may experience from participating in the research.

 Please submit this request at least twenty-four (24) hours before a determination is required to the ORPC at email@example.com.
 The ORPC staff will review the request, in conjunction with the IRB Chair, to make sure that there are no activities described in the planning and development involves human subjects.
 If this is the case, the ORPC will assign an IRB protocol number and administratively approve the planning and development project activities for up to 12 months.